 5995 C83C D754 BE44 8164 1929 0961 7FD3 7CC0 6B54).

-The crystal-lang Google Group is the first to-go place for any general discussion.
+The crystal-lang Google Groups mailing list is the first to-go place for any general discussion.
 Feel free to ask a question, share your project with others, ask for guidance and best practices, offer your help contributing to a project, or anything else Crystal-related.

 New Releases, Use Cases and more